perfsonar/perfsonar-tools-docker/README.md

 >docker ps -a

 Then use that ID in this command:
->docker run -it ID bash
+>docker exec -it ID bash

 ## Testing